Snater/CLNDR2/README.md

 ## Constraints & Date Pickers

-For creating a datepicker or to prevent users from *nexting* all the way to 2034 in the calendar, the `constraints` options can be set with `start`, `end`, or both specified:
+For creating a datepicker, or specifically to prevent users from navigating out of a specific interval, the `constraints` options can be set with `start`, `end`, or both specified:

 ```typescript
 new Clndr(container, {